Strawberries rank as the “dirtiest” produce, at least according to one nonprofit.

 - Honeydew melons

-EWG cites multiple studies that point to various health risks associated with pesticides, particularly for children.
-But when you shop for the Clean Fifteen, you can reach for conventional versions over organic versions to save money without having to worry about eating pesticide-ridden food.
+The EWG cites multiple studies that point to various health risks associated with pesticides, particularly for children.

-If this news is enough to make you want to try growing your own produce, check out “How to Save Money Growing Great Food in Your Garden.”
+If this news is enough to make you want to try growing your own produce, check out “How to Start a Garden to Save Money on Food.”